winsw/winsw/doc/projectStructure.md

 ## :open_file_folder: src

-This contains the implementation for the WinSW.
+This contains the implementation of the WinSW.

 ## :open_file_folder: Core